-Amygdalin is a naturally occurring chemical compound best known for being falsely promoted as a cancer cure.
+Amygdalin is a naturally occurring chemical compound best known for being (perhaps) falsely promoted as a cancer cure.
 It is found in many plants, but most notably in the seeds of apricots, bitter almonds, apples, peaches, and plums.

 Apricot kernels have an active enzyme which is known as Amygdalin, also known as Vitamin B17 as it is a nitriloside and its structure resembles that of B complex, therefore it is conveniently named as Vitamin B17 to label and market it as a healthy substance.

 Commercial sources that promote the consumption of raw apricot kernelsrecommend between 6 and 10 kernels per day.
 Some recommend more for people with cancer, but this can be dangerous.

 Amygdalin is a compound found in the pits or seeds of apricots, apples, peaches, plums, red cherries, and other fruits.
 It's also in bitter almonds.
 A partly man-made, purified form of amygdalin, known as Laetrile, was patented in the 1950s and became a popular alternative cancer treatment during the 1960s and '70s.